occisn/excel-problem-solving/README.md

 [(source)](https://projecteuler.net/problem=1)

 Three solutions are proposed:
-_(i)_ in the form of a spreadsheet,
+_(i)_ spreadsheet capabilities (use of rows and columns),
-_(ii)_ as an one-liner with array formulas,
+_(ii)_ one-liner based on array formulas,
-_(iii)_ with recursion
+_(iii)_ one-liner based on recursion.

 Recursion is implemented in the same way as factorial above.

-The one-liner with array formulas is essentially the following.
+The one-liner based on array formulas is essentially the following.
 It creates a sequence 1...999, filters it, and sums it.
 ```
 =LET(
 MULTIPLE_OF_3_OR_5; LAMBDA(N; OR(MOD(N;3)=0; MOD(N;5)=0));